Bansuri: Construction

 A bansuri is traditionally produced from a special type of bamboo, that naturally grows to long lengths between its nodes (knots).
 These grow abundantly in Himalayan foothills up to about 11,000 feet with high rainfall.
 These are particularly found in the northeastern (near Assam, Arunachal Pradesh, Meghalaya, Manipur, Mizoram, Nagaland, Sikkim, Tripura) and Western Ghats (near Kerala) states of India where numerous bamboo species grow with internodal lengths greater than 40 cm.

 The harvested bamboo with a desired diameter is cut, dried and treated with natural oils and resins to strengthen it.
 Once ready, the artisans examine the smoothness and straightness and measure the dried hollow tube.
 They mark the exact positions for the holes, then use hot metal rod skewers of different diameters to burn in the holes.
-Drilling and other methods of hole making are avoided as it is believed they damage the fiber orientation and the splits affects the music quality.
+Drilling and other methods of hole making are avoided as it is believed they damage the fiber orientation and the splits affect the music quality.
 The burnt-in holes are then finished by sanding, one end plugged, the flute ringed at various positions to stabilize its form and shape over time and the unit tested for its musical performance.
 The distance of a finger-hole from the mouth-hole, and the diameter of the finger-hole controls the note it plays.
 Adjustments to the diameters of various holes is made by the artisans to achieve purity of the musical notes produced.
 The wall thickness of the bansuri determines the tone, range and octave tuning.
 Once all the holes have reached their performance range, the bansuri is steeped in natural oils, cleaned, dried and decorated or bound with silk or nylon threads.

 There are two varieties of bansuri: transverse and fipple.
 The fipple flute is usually played in folk music and is held at the lips like a tin whistle.
 Because the transverse variety enables superior control, variations and embellishments, it is preferred in Indian classical music.

 Musical notes

 Six holes are sufficient to produce seven basic swaras: sa, re, ga, ma, pa, dha, and ni.
-When all holes are closed, it produces the bass scale that is the root note of the bansuri (pa).
+When all holes are closed, it produces the lowest note of the bansuri (pa).
 With one hole farthest from the closed end of the bansuri open, the instrument plays the dha.
-Similarly, ni is produced with two farthest holes open, sa with three farthest open, ri with four, ga with five, and ma is produced with all holes open.
+Similarly, ni is produced with two farthest holes open, sa with three farthest open, re with four, ga with five, and ma is produced with all holes open.

 Every bansuri by its design and construction has a specific key and tonal center, corresponding to sa (shadja, natural tonic) of the swara scale.
 This key is achieved by variations in length, inner diameter of the instrument and the relative size and placement of the finger holes.
-This allows the musician to select a bansuri constructed in the key of the music she wants to create and share.
+This allows the musician to select a bansuri constructed in the key of the music they want to create and share.